patternknife/url-knife/README.md

 ## More sophisticated parsing patterns

-1. Url (From ver 0.0.3, more stronger than before)
+1. Url (From ver 1.0.1, more stronger than before)

-    A) The core regex is based on 'validator.js'
+    A) The core regex is based on the 'Validator.js'

     B) Rare cases such as localhost,ip numbers is detected